rxhanson/Charmstone-Community/README.md

 [Charmstone](https://charmstone.app) is a closed source macOS app for quickly launching and switching applications.
 It's a convenient way to execute scripts (in the form of applications), and this repository is primarily meant to be a place where users can share their scripts or report bugs and ask questions.

 ## About Scripts
 To convert a script into an app that can be loaded into Charmstone, Open the script in Script Editor and export it as an Application.
+You can also export Automator workflows as Applications, which you can launch via Charmstone.

 ### Script FAQs
 #### Why can't Charmstone just run a script in .applescript, .scpt, or another kind of format?